Six Days of Africa Photo Safari Tips: Day 3

 And, of course, you must have the right lens.
 I recommend always having two cameras ready: one with a wide-angle zoom, say a 24-105mm, and one with a telephoto zoom, perhaps a 100-400mm lens.
 That's for starters.
 After that, you may want longer and shorter lenses in your camera bag.
 All my gear, including those lenses, is listed on My Gear page.

 Planning can also help you get good behavior photographs.
-I planned one of my Africa photo safari workshops so the group would be there for the annual migration of the zebra and wildebeest.
+I planned one of my Kenya photo safari workshops so the group would be there for the annual migration of the zebra and wildebeest.
 Talk about getting good behavior shots!
-The opening image of the migration is one of my favorite photo safari photos.

-In my first post in this series I shared a portrait I took of our guide.
-Again, portraits are nice, but behavior shots tell more of a story, such as the above photograph that I took of a Masai warrior demonstrating his jumping skills.
+When it comes to people pictures, portraits are nice, but behavior shots tell more of a story, such as the above photograph that I took of a Masai warrior in Kenya demonstrating his jumping skills.

 Here's something else about behavior shots: they can make you smile, as I do when I look at this photograph of a mommy elephant and her baby.